xudp100/SSR1M/README.md

 ## How to Use
 ### Dependencies
-Mutl Logistic:
+Mutl Logistic:/
 |   +-- MATLAB R2016b or above
 |   +-- LIBSVM package (for data loading)

-classification_cifar:
+classification_cifar:/
-|   +--  Python 3.8+ and PyTorch:
+|   +--  Python 3.9+ and PyTorch:
 |   +--  torch, numpy
 This will install the following dependencies:
 * [torch](https://pytorch.org/) (the library was tested on version  2.5.1+cu121)